Russia blames U.S. for Kaliningrad transit restrictions | Law-Order

 Moscow's foreign ministry on Friday blamed the United States for a Lithuanian ban on sanctioned goods crossing from the Russian mainland to the Russian exclave of Kaliningrad, which has increased already high tensions between Moscow and the West.

+Russian officials have variously estimated the ban will halt 30% or 50% of cargo traffic, but have also said the goods can quickly be rerouted onto ships crossing the Baltic Sea.
+Lithuanian Prime Minister Ingrida Simonyte said on Wednesday that Russian claims of a blockade were false.

+She said passenger transit continued uninterrupted, and that the goods affected amounted to only 1% of total Russian freight transit to Kaliningrad.
+Moscow also said on Friday that Washington's refusal to waive airspace sanctions allowing a Russian plane to fly to the United States to collect Russian diplomats showed that its calls for continued dialogue were not genuine.

-The foreign ministry also said in a statement that it was "impossible" to hold expert level consultations with Washington on a number of bilateral issues that had been due to take place in the near future.
+Given the deterioration of relations, Russia said it was "impossible" to hold expert-level consultations with Washington on a number of bilateral issues that had been due to take place in the near future.
 It did not specify which issues it was referring to, or when talks were supposed to take place.

 ALSO READ